BT-Compile/JHA/README.md

 _The instructions below will help you get fully set up._

-1. Download <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio 2022 Community Edition</a> and install "ASP.NET and web developement", ".NET desktop developement", and "Data storage and processing" options.
+1. Download <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio</a> and install "ASP.NET and web developement", ".NET desktop developement", and "Data storage and processing" options.
-2. Download and Install <a href="https://dev.mysql.com/downloads/">MySqlServer</a>, then when prompted for a password for your localhost type "password".
+2. Download and Install <a href="https://dev.mysql.com/downloads/">MySqlServer</a>, then when prompted for a password for your localhost type "password", this is important as the connection strings use "password" to connect.
 3. Download the entire zipped file from <a href="https://github.com/BT-Compile/JHA">GitHub</a> and extract it anywhere.
    <br />
    <br />
    <img src=./JHA/wwwroot/images/readme/download1.PNG />
    <br />
    <br />
-4. Open MySqlServer, then open the local instance and enter the password you created for root in setup.
+4. Open MySqlServer, then open the local instance and enter "password" which was created for root in setup.
    <br />
    <br />
    <img src=./JHA/wwwroot/images/readme/SQL1.PNG />